TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 1. Develop and establish an emergency rescue procedure before commencing the task.

-3. Provide light coloured clothing.
+3. Provide light-colored clothing.

-5. Advise staff about the basic symptoms of suspension intolerance in themselves and others and to notify immediately to the team leader if such case persists.
+5. Advise staff about the basic symptoms of suspension intolerance in themselves and others and to notify immediately to the team leader if such a case persists.

 6. Comply with first aid requirements.

-Hazards Identified-Falling Objects (personal belongings, cleaning equipment etc..)
+Hazards Identified-Falling Objects (personal belongings, cleaning equipment, etc..)

 Control Measures